-See our Enablement Maturity Model if interested in understanding how Enablement evolves during its time in a business.
+See our Enablement Maturity Model if you want to understand how Enablement evolves during its time in a business.

 There is a lot to consider, and you cannot afford to walk before you run.

-However, you must understand what you are capable of doing today and have a picture in your head of where you are going.
+However, you must understand what you can do today and understand where you are going.

 Who is paying for Enablement?
 Who owns the budget?

 Your sales enablement charter needs to call this out.

 Ultimately, you want to control your budget, but the reality is that most Enablement teams do not manage their budgets today.
 Who is funding your efforts?

 - Product Management?

 How will you measure the impact of Enablement?